 How to connect Excel to Azure MS SQL database?

-It is simpler than it sounds.
-In this “how to” we use Microsoft Excel 2013.
-In order to connect to Azure MS SQL Server we will need to add a new firewall rule for our PC to connect.
+It is more straightforward than it sounds.
+In this “how-to,” we use Microsoft Excel 2013.
+To connect to Azure MS SQL Server, we will need to add a new firewall rule for our PC to connect.
 So:

 1> Go back to your browser tab with the Azure Portal.